 Tonally, the existing set-up is large and comprehensive with some splendid colours, but much of it lacks beauty, clarity and coherence.
 The most significant and exciting development is an all-new Great principal chorus, including a 16-foot Double Open Diapason which not only befits the organ and the building, but will be playable as a very welcome metal 16’ Pedal flue stop, and enables the current Great 16ft rank to be restored to its original and rather useful function of Swell Bourdon.
 Five ranks of Swell mixture-work over two stops will be replaced with a single stop of four new ranks, and the Choir upperwork will also be replaced with new.
 The Choir Dulciana rank, though useful in its current configuration as a 16’ and 8’ unit on Choir and Pedal, is to be rationalised for reasons of Choir box space and consistency of wind supply; the bulk of it becomes a ‘straight’ 8’ stop on the Choir main soundboard, while the ‘Haskelled’ 16’ octave forms the basis of an otherwise new, independent Pedal stop.

 A further and most pleasing benefit derives from the new Great chorus.
 The plethora of new pipes and the grandeur of the 16-foot Diapason are being exploited by the designers to replace the “temporary” 1953 façade with one that is aesthetically enhancing and fully conceals the innards of the organ.
 This will consist simply of the largest Great pipes, cast in tin-rich alloy, polished, and arranged artistically, with variable lengths in the pipe ‘feet’ giving interest to the line of pipe mouths.
 No pipe decoration or casework was considered necessary.
-The opportunity will be taken for some once-in-a-generation maintenance to the gallery, and for the removal of a decidedly unaesthetic scaffolding bridge currently giving access from north clerestory to south, to be replaced with ladder access on the south side (the north being accessible via the tower staircase).
+The opportunity will be taken for some once-in-a-generation maintenance to the gallery, and for the removal of a decidedly unaesthetic scaffolding bridge currently giving access from north clerestory to south, to be replaced with ladders fixed to the organ structure on the south side (the north being accessible via the tower staircase).